 For the 2017 F1 season, Sauber replaced Nasr with Pascal Wehrlein, so the young Brazilian had to left the major racing series and he spent a season out of premium racing, recording just few starts in the Brazilian GT3 Endurance Cup.

 In 2018, he joined Action Express Racing as a full time driver of the #31 Cadillac DPi in the IMSA WeatherTech SportsCar Championship, alongside Eric Curran.
 They opened a season with second place at Daytona 24 Hours.
-The first win came in the fifth round at Detroit Belle Isle.
+The victory came in the fifth round at Detroit Belle Isle.
+It remained their only victory but it was good enough to take the championship title.